 Original Assignee Google Inc.

-Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for enhancing search results.
-In one aspect, a method includes receiving a resource quality score for each of a plurality of resources linking to a site/ Each of the resources is assigned to one of a plurality of resource quality groups, each resource quality group being associated with a range of resource quality scores, each resource being assigned to the resource quality group associated with the range encompassing the resource quality score for the resource.
+Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, enhance search results.
+In one aspect, a method includes receiving a resource quality score for each of a plurality of resources linking to a site/ Each of the resources is assigned to one of a plurality of resource quality groups, each resource quality group associated with a range of resource quality scores, each resource assigned to the resource quality group associated with the range encompassing the resource quality score for the resource.

 The number of resources in each resource quality group is counted.
 A link quality score is determined for the site using the resources in each resource quality group.
 If the link quality score is below a threshold link quality score, the site is classified as a low-quality site.

-This isn’t the only patent from Google that focuses on reducing rankings to sites based upon a low-quality score for that site.
+This isn’t the only patent from Google focusing on reducing rankings to sites based upon a low-quality score for that site.
 The Panda and Penguin updates from Google both do that.
 I’ve also written about a few others that involve low-quality scores as well, such as:

 I wrote one at Moz on this topic, too:

-The argument that Google seems to make about decreasing rankings for sites that seem to be low quality is that doing so raises the rankings of sites that are of higher quality.
+The argument that Google seems to make about decreasing rankings for sites that seem to be low quality is that doing so raises the rankings of higher-quality sites.